Tal Chhapar Sanctuary: Flora and fauna

 The forest of this region falls under major group "Tropical Forest" as per classifications of Indian forests by Champion & Seth.
-The forest of sanctuary area again falls under the group "Topical Thorn Forest" and sub group 6B/C "Desert Thorn Forests".
+The forest of sanctuary area again falls under the group "Topical Thorn Forest" and subgroup 6B/C "Desert Thorn Forests".

-The sanctuary area is mostly covered by grasses with a very few trees.
+Tal Chhapar Sanctuary is mostly covered with grasses but very few trees.
 It lies on the passageway of many migratory birds such as harriers.
 These birds pass through this area during September.
-Birds commonly seen in the sanctuary are harriers, eastern imperial eagle, tawny eagle, short-toed eagle, sparrow, and little green bee-eaters, black ibis and demoiselle cranes, which stay till March.
-Skylarks, crested larks, ring doves, and brown doves are seen throughout the year.
+Birds commonly seen in the sanctuary are eastern imperial eagle, tawny eagle, short-toed eagle, Old World sparrows, little green bee-eater, black ibis and demoiselle crane, which stay until March.
+Skylarks, crested larks, Eurasian collared dove, and brown doves are seen throughout the year.

-Desert fox and Wildcat can also be spotted along with typical avifauna such as partridge and sand grouse.

-Tal Chappar Sanctuary comes alive with the chirping of various migratory birds including Montagu's harrier, marsh harrier, pale harrier, imperial eagle, tawny eagle, short toed eagle, sparrow hawk, skylark, crested lark, ring drove, brown dove, blue jay, southern grey shrike, Indian spotted creeper, green bee eaters, black ibis and demoiselle cranes.

-In the Tal Chhapar Sanctuary, a special type of grass is found.
-This grass is called Mothiya locally.
-The word "Mothiya" comes from the word "Moti" or from the Hindi word for pearl.
-The shape of the seed of this grass is like very fine round shaped pearls.
-Mothiya has a very sweet taste.
-People enjoy eating it, but it is found in very small quantities.
-Production is only a few kilograms every season.
-Mothiya is also food for blackbucks and birds which dig it from the earth with their starks.

 Climate

 This region is characterized by a distinct winter (from October to February), summer (March to June) and monsoon (July to September).
-The zone has a dry climate with a large variation in temperature wind blows south – west during summer.
+The zone has a dry climate with a large variation in temperature, wind blows south – west during summer.
 In May and June winds become very hot and that is called "loo" The maximum temperature reaches up to 48 C in June and the minimum temperature falls to 10 C in December – January.
 The Tal Chhapar Zone comes under the principal arid zone of the country.
 Rainfall in this region is highly erratic.
 There is a large variation in mean annual rainfall in this region.
-The average rainfall in this region is about 300 mm.
+The average rainfall in this region ranges between 300 and 450 mm.

 Facilities

-There is a rest house situated in the sanctuary area and being maintained by the forest department having six rooms accommodation, four of which are AC rooms.
-It also has a basic dining facilty at a nominal charge.
+There is a rest house situated in the sanctuary area and being maintained by the forest department having six rooms of accommodation, four of which are AC rooms.
+It also has a basic dining facility at a nominal charge.
 This rest house come under the control of Deputy Conservator of forest, Churu.
 Anyone can contact for accommodation to DCF, Churu.
 Chhapar – Sujangarh state highway divides the sanctuary area into two parts.
 In the sanctuary there are Kacha tracks which are used for inspection, patrolling & viewing the fauna of the sanctuary.